rwandi-ctf/rwandi-ctf.github.io/source/_posts/hello-world.md

 }
 {% endccb %}

-you can even do line breaks, hilight code as if it was added, deleted or just normally hilight it.
+You can even do line breaks, highlight code as if it was added, deleted or just normally highlight it in yellow.
 Btw post-line break for some reason everything is -1 idk why you can try to comprehend the `ccb` source code at `themes/cactus/scripts/ccb.js`

-{% ccb lang:js gutter1:1-3,S,6-7 caption:'hello world' url:https://example.com url_text:'hello world' diff_add:2 highlight:5 diff_del:6 %}
+{% ccb lang:js gutter1:1-3,S,6-7 caption:'Rickroll' url:https://www.youtube.com/watch?v=dQw4w9WgXcQ url_text:'rickroll' diff_add:2 highlight:5 diff_del:6 %}
 function helloworld(){
    console.log('balls');
 }